Hornby Lighthouse: History

 After coming onto the real estate market for the first time, the two-bedroom Cottage One of the Signal Station has been leased on the first inspection, by a young family.
 The two-bedroom cottage has its own 1795 cannon in the yard.
 It was built in the 1840s, has a new kitchen and bathroom, and was most recently used as housing for NSW Maritime Services personnel.

 The tower construction ended in 1858, and it was the third lighthouse built in New South Wales, following Macquarie Lighthouse in 1818 and Nobbys Head Light in 1858.
 It was opened by Sir William Denison, Governor of New South Wales, and named after the family of his wife Caroline, daughter of Admiral Sir Phipps Hornby, though it was known as the "Lower Light", to distinguish it from Macquarie Lighthouse, the "Upper Light".

 The original apparatus was a first order catoptric lens, and the light source was a kerosene lamp.
 Also built with the lighthouse was a sandstone keeper's cottage, also designed by Dawson.
 A second cottage was constructed in 1860, and two rooms were added to each of the cottages in 1877.
 The cottages were connected to the city water only in 1897, using stored waters until then.
 In 1904 the light was upgraded to incandescent gas, In 1933 the light was electrified, and the lighthouse was automated and demanned.
 In 1948 a Chance Brothers catadioptric lens was installed, and the light characteristic was changed to a rhythmic light.

 Following the automation of the lighthouse in 1933, the lighthouse and cottages fell into disuse.
 With World War II the shoreline fell under control of the Army, and remained so until 1977, housing serving married personnel.
-Following classification by the National Trust in 1975, the army transferred the station to the National Parks and Wildlife Service, which restored the cottages and instated caretakers.
+Following classification by the National Trust in 1975, the army transferred the station to the NSW National Parks & Wildlife Service, which restored the cottages and instated caretakers.
 The light's current characteristic is a white light showing two seconds on, three seconds off (L.Fl.W.
 5s), visible for 15 nmi.